TechSwarm/techswarm-server/README.md

 All packages required by the server to be tested can be installed using:

 ```
-pip install -r requirements-test.txt
+pip install -r requirements-testing.txt
 ```

 Then, ```behave``` can be started in server root directory (the one with `tsserver.py`).

-Tests use temporary SQLite database (stored in a file returned by `tempfile.mkstemp()` function.
+Tests use in-memory SQLite database by default.
+There is also an option to use temporary database file instead - see `features/environment.py` for that.